benansell/lobo/README.md

 * reportFile - the path to save the test run report to

 ## Troubleshooting
-In general if lobo quits abnormaly try deleting your test elm-stuff and .lobo directories.
+In general if lobo quits abnormally try deleting lobo.json, .lobo and elm-stuff.

 ### The argument to function `findTests` is causing a mismatch
 If you are seeing an error similar to the following: